tk3369/www.ahsmart.com/pub/programming-is-boring-art.md

 Please beware that _abstraction is a double-edged sword._

-Too much abstraction can hurt.
-In the above example, there is only a single level of abstraction.
+**Too much abstraction can hurt.**  In the above example, there is only a single level of abstraction.
 When one looks at the code, it is still pretty easy to understand and comprehend.
 However, if there are multiple layers of abstraction, then it becomes very difficult to reason about the code.
 Look no further than [Fizz Buzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) for an extreme illustration of over-engineering.

+Note that the example above is used illustrate the power of abstraction. **_The programmer must make good judgments about whether a function needs to be generalized or not._**  Generally, good judgement comes with experience and practice.

 ## Final wordsâ€¦

 As you can see, it is quite simple to uplift your code to a new level.
-The use of abstract type is a quick and easy way to build these absractions.
+The use of abstract type is a quick and easy way to build these abstractions.
 Note that there are other paradigms - for example, traits.
 I will save that for a future post.
 If you cannot wait, head over to the [BinaryTraits.jl ](https://github.com/tk3369/BinaryTraits.jl) project repo for a quick peek of what's brewing at the moment.

 Programming can be fun.
 It does not have to be boring.
 At this point, I guess I will retract my initial claim.
 While my code may look boring from afar, when I look closer, I see a beautiful thing.

 Enjoy your programming life.
 It's a *fun* art!

+## Updates

+- *May 30, 2020 5:30 PM PST:*  Corrected several typos and added some note about proper judgement for real work.